Temperature anomaly (K; relative to 1971-2000) - Ocean: latitudes between 90S and 00N - NOAA - Monthly

 This series is part of the dataset: Temperature anomalies by latitude (NOAA)

 Download Full Dataset (.xlsx)Latest updates.
-In oceanic locations at latitudes between 90 degrees South and 00 degrees North, the temperature anomaly relative to the 1971-2000 average stood at 0.35 degrees Kelvin in August 2025, versus 0.37 in July.
+In oceanic locations at latitudes between 90 degrees South and 00 degrees North, the temperature anomaly relative to the 1971-2000 average was 0.24 degrees Kelvin in November 2025, versus 0.25 in October 2025.

 History.
-Here's a snapshot of some statistics calculated on the whole sample: the anomaly achieved a maximum of 0.56 degrees Kelvin in February 2024; it recorded a bottom of -0.94 in January 1917; it had a mean value of -0.32.
+Here’s a quick look at some summary statistics we computed on the entire sample: the anomaly peaked at 0.56 degrees Kelvin in February 2024; it hit a trough of -0.94 in January 1917; it averaged -0.32.

 Latest values